chatlavasu572/Testing-Jenkins/README.md

  Now you pass the values like API_KEY,USER,Local_Host etc.. in the Environmental variables in the monitor pythonScript. click on save and check how the monitor is working whether it is working or giving any failed issues.

- ## if the monitor runs successful you will see the output as like this ...
+ ## If the monitor runs successful you will see the output as like this ...

  ![Screenshot from 2025-06-08 12-33-42](https://github.com/user-attachments/assets/738227a1-c150-4d68-85d3-6fe784b7b4ca)